CW: Reference to racism/xenophobia.

 The students’ flatmates, who were also asked to self-isolate, will now return to their normal activities.
 All students in Mayflower Halls have been notified directly of this update by the Residential Services and Student Life team.

-Indeed, these news reports come after several students have expressed concerns about students submitting ‘lowkey racist’ Crushampton posts about the virus.
+This report comes after several students have expressed concerns about students submitting ‘lowkey racist’ Crushampton posts about the virus.
 Posts such as the one below have experienced backlash for showing ‘casual racism’ towards international students, with one commenter saying that these submissions ‘shouldn’t be posted’ because it ‘fuels the appetites of racists that agree’.

 #Crushampton25838Anyone else is low-key freaking out while a Chinese student coughs in class?Especially considering the fact that half of them are wearing face masks 😭